Case: Is it possible to restore VMware snapshot to different server?

 Since snapshots may lead to serious consequences, backup and restore entire VM can be more secure than snapshots and is suitable for a variety of purposes.
 For example, backup VMware VM to external hard drive for archiving.
 Snapshot files cannot be used as archives because they are not independent.

 In addition, the process of backing up and restoring VMs to another host can be simple with third-party tools.
 Here I recommend you AOMEI Cyber Backup.
-It is a professional backup software that allowing you to backup and restore multiple VMware VMs to another host with simple steps.
+It is a professional backup software that allowing you to batch backup and restore large amount of VMs managed by vCenter Server or on a standalone ESXi host to another host with simple steps.
+In addition, it supports both paid and free versions of ESXi.

 If you want an easy, effective, and economical VM backup tool, AOMEI Cyber Backup definitely worth a try.
 You can start with a 30-day free trial!